Artists’ jewelry? The creations in this realm are indeed solely the handiwork of artists, painters or sculptors.

 A passionate collector of art, as well as jewelry pieces by artists, Venet was also able to solicit the loan – and in some cases, the creation – of pieces from some of the twentieth century’s most prominent sculptors in order to curate the highly-acclaimed Bijoux Sculptures at Musée La Piscine de Roubaix, in the north of France, in the spring of 2008.
 The exhibition included 170 pieces by 75 artists, culled by 35 private collections, accompanied by a book, released by Gallimard, for which Venet and several art critics wrote introductions.
 The show welcomed more than 30,000 visitors, and received unequivocally positive reviews in major publications both in France and Europe.

 The success in Roubaix led to expanded iterations of the exhibition – thereafter entitled From Picasso to Koons: Artist as Jeweler – installed at the Museum of Arts and Design, in New York in 2011, at the Benaki Museum in Athens in 2012, followed closely by Valencia’s IVAM, Miami’s Bass Museum, and most recently, the Hangaram Design Museum in the South Korean capital, at the Seoul Art Center and, in 2015, at the Palazzo Nani Mocenigo in Venice.
 A larger tome on the subject of artist jewelry was published by Skira Flammarion in 2011, and, with rich texts by noted art critics Barbara Rose and Adrien Goetz, offers an even more comprehensive view on the expanded selection included in the exhibition.
-The traveling show is set to tour China before coming to the Musee des Arts Decoratifs in Paris in autumn 2017.
+The traveling show will next be seen at the Latvian National Museum in Riga in 2017 before coming to the Musée des Arts Décoratifs in Paris in spring 2018.